top of page

 Dataverse Capacity Cost Savings

-The client was paying for over 550 GB of extra Dataverse database capacity, costing more than NZ$30,000 per month.
-Half of this was traced to unnecessary retention of email activity data.
-With a plan to archive or delete redundant records, the client was able to significantly reduce ongoing storage costs.
+The client was incurring costs for over 550 GB of unnecessary Dataverse database capacity, which exceeded NZ$30,000 monthly.
+A significant portion of this was due to the retention of outdated email activity data.
+By planning to archive or delete redundant records, the client significantly reduced ongoing storage expenses.

 Storage capacity chart showing database usage: Org default 10GB, User licenses 163.37GB, Additional capacity 550GB.
 Total 723.37GB.